 Calling in sick

 If you’re taking sick leave, you need to tell your employer as soon as possible that you will not be at work.

 Your employer can ask you for a doctor’s certificate to prove you or a family member is sick:

 - after you’ve been away for 3 consecutive days

 - before you’ve been away for 3 consecutive days if they pay the cost of getting the certificate.

 You can choose which doctor you’d like to see.

-If you can't provide a doctor's certificate or other proof that you're really sick, your employer doesn't have to pay you for your sick leave.
+If you cannot provide a doctor’s certificate or other proof that you’re really sick, your employer does not have to pay you for your sick leave.